Skip to content

 Book via WhatsApp

 If you have made it this far, it is because you are seriously considering transconjunctival blepharoplasty.
-The next step is simple: book a consultation with me in Londrina.
+The next step is simple: book a consultation with me in Brazil.
 My team is ready to assist you, answer your questions, and find the best time for your evaluation.

-Learn more about the first consultation, the investment, and the guidelines for pre-surgical preparation and post-operative recovery.
+Learn more about the first consultation, the pricing, and the guidelines for pre-surgical preparation and post-operative recovery.

 Are you ready for this new change?
 Book now!